payeezy/google_pay/README.md

 # FirstApi Pay With Google

-Coming Soon – First API will integrate with the Google Payment API
+Coming Soon – First API will integrate with Pay With Google API